 4.1 Ingredients List

-- 1 lb boneless, skinless chicken breasts or thighs, sliced thinly
+- 1 lb boneless , skinless chicken breasts or thighs , sliced thin

-- 8 oz chow mein noodles (fresh preferred)
+- 8 oz chow mein noodles (fresh works best)

 - 1 cup bean sprouts